RecruitingNot ApplicableNCT05878483

 DEVICEVenipuncture Device (VD)

 The Venipuncture Device is a pre-market medical device that fully automates the blood drawing procedure (also called phlebotomy or venipuncture).
 It automatically detects a vein using near-infrared and ultrasound imaging technology, robotically inserts a needle, automatically connects blood tubes and applies pressure to the puncture site.
 During the ADOPT Study, the technology is further improved over time; for example features are released (such as: automated tourniquet).
 Initially, several manual steps are required to be performed by a device supervisor and operator.
-At the final stage of the ADOPT Study, Phase C2, the device has full functionality and only limited manual steps are required to be performed by a device supervisor.
+At the final stage of the ADOPT Study, Phase C2 and Phase C3, the device has full functionality and only limited manual steps are required to be performed by a device supervisor.

 Locations(5)